 The Certificate IV Chaplaincy and Pastoral Care aims to develop foundational skills that underpin growth and development as a chaplain or pastoral care worker.
 It is an excellent entry point for those looking to develop the basic foundational skills of people-helping skills whilst gaining an understanding of various contemporary issues such as trauma, ethics, grief, and suicide.

 The Malyon Vocational Training (MVT) Certificate IV Chaplaincy and Pastoral Care has been developed with feedback from those who are currently working in the Chaplaincy and Pastoral Care field.
-MVT is committed to gaining industry consultation and feedback on our studies, so learners can be assured they are learning the most current frameworks and values of the industry.
+MVT is committed to gaining industry consultation and feedback on our studies, so students can be assured they are learning the most current frameworks and values of the industry.

 Hear what our students have to say about studying a Certificate IV in Chaplaincy and Pastoral Care:

-The course has 4 modules and 2 elective units (learner’s choice).
+The course has 4 modules and 3 elective choices.
 The modules are:

 The elective choices are (please note that not all electives will be available every semester):

-The practical element to attain this qualification is for the learner to complete a minimum 100 hours of work (either paid or volunteer) in the area of Chaplaincy and/or Pastoral Care, as well as engage in the further practical work as is required within the units and modules.
-Please note that Malyon Vocational Training is not a placement organiser, so you will need to arrange the work placement yourself and have this approved by Malyon Vocational Training’s Course Co-ordinator.
+The student is required to complete a minimum of 100 hours of work (either paid or volunteer) as part of the practical element to attain this qualification.
+Please note that Malyon Vocational Training is not a placement organiser, so students will need to arrange their own work placement and have this approved by Malyon Vocational Training’s Course Coordinator.

-It is essential that the learner understands that, before they can be deemed competent in any unit, s/he must have demonstrated the appropriate skills to a satisfactory standard and be signed off by a supervisor.
-Learners are to keep this in mind, especially when choosing electives.
+It is essential that the student understands that, before they can be deemed competent in any unit, s/he must have demonstrated the appropriate skills to a satisfactory standard and be signed off by a supervisor.
+Students are to keep this in mind, especially when choosing electives.